Edward M. Weaver, MD, MPH

-Ed grew up in Portland, Oregon and graduated in math and chemistry from the University of Oregon.
-He attended medical school and otolaryngology residency at Yale, where he met his wife, before returning to the Pacific Northwest.
+Ed grew up in Portland, Oregon, and graduated in math and chemistry from the University of Oregon.
+He attended medical school and otolaryngology residency at Yale University, where he met his wife before returning to the Pacific Northwest.
 He completed a research fellowship at the University of Washington and stayed on faculty ever since.
 He enjoys sports, local theater, and spending time with his family of six (nine counting pets).

-Residency: Yale University, Otolaryngology-Head & Neck Surgery, New Haven, CT 1998
+Residency: Yale University, Otolaryngology-Head & Neck Surgery, 1998

-Fellowship: University of Washington, Robert Wood Johnson Clinical Scholars Program, Seattle, WA 2000
+Research Fellowship: University of Washington, Robert Wood Johnson Clinical Scholars Program, 2000

-Other Training: Masters degree in Public Health, Health Services Research, University of Washington, Seattle, WA 2000
+Masters degree in Public Health: University of Washington, Health Services Research, 2000

 Awards and honors